 All but the largest estates — current those with a gross value of more than $5.49 million in 2017 — are exempt from the tax.
 On average, fewer than 1 out of every 500 Americans who die in a given year leave estates subject to the tax.

 Will companies pay less in corporate taxes?

 The United States has one of the highest corporate income tax rates at 35 percent, but few companies pay that much.
-After taking advantage of a variety of special deductions, U.S. corporations paid an effective marginal tax rate of just 18.6 percent in 2012, a rate that went unchanged despite ups and downs in the economy over the previous decade, according to a Congressional Budget Office report.
+U.S. corporations paid an effective marginal tax rate of just 18.6 percent in 2012, a Congressional Budget Office report.

 Will companies still be able to hold money abroad?